 Instructions

-- Keep the heat on low and when the spaghetti is cooked, scoop out a small cup of pasta water and put to one side then drain the rest and empty the spaghetti into the frying pan.
-Add the salmon strips and toss it all together and make sure the pasta is well coated in the butter.
+- Keep the heat on low and when the spaghetti is cooked, scoop out a small cup of pasta water and put it to one side.
+Drain the spaghetti then add to the frying pan.

-- Toss it again and serve immediately with the remainder of the cheese sprinkled on top and some more freshly ground black pepper and freshly chopped chives or parsley.
+- The crucial moment.
+Take the frying pan off the heat and quickly pour in the eggs and cheese.
+Toss it furiously together.
+Add a little more of the pasta water if you need to loosen it some more.
+Serve immediately with the remainder of the cheese sprinkled on top with more freshly ground black pepper and freshly chopped chives or parsley.

 The Nutritional Values are computer generated estimates based on industry standards and are provided as a helpful guide only.